mati3/mail-server/README.md

 ## Install and configure a webmail.

-we are going to install a web email service, and for it, we need to undestand how is working.
+we are going to install a web email service, for it, we need to undestand how it works.

 ![image](/img/architecture.png)

 ###  Mail system architecture:

 **Transfer agents (MTA)**, within of which we have:

 * Of distribution (SMTP).
 It send mail between servers.